nZEDb/nZEDb/README.md

 ### Support

-There is a web forum were you may search for issues previously encountered by others: http://nzedb.com/
+There is a web forum were you can search for issues previously encountered by others: http://nzedb.com/

 Also on IRC: irc.synirc.net #nZEDb